smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_07.md

 In this task, deploy the web service using `kubectl`.

-1. Open a **new** Azure Cloud Shell console.
+1. Open a **new** Azure Command Shell console.

-2. Create a text file called `web.deployment.yml` using the Azure Cloud Shell Editor.
+2. Create a text file called `web.deployment.yml` using the Azure Command Shell Editor.

    ```bash